Dog breeds starting with the letter “N”.

 What Is The History Of The Norwich Terrier Dog Breed?

-The Norwich Terrier is a relatively new breed, developed in England in the late 19th century.
-Originally bred as working dogs, they were used for ratting and hunting small game.
-The Kennel Club first recognized the breed in England in 1932.
+The Norwich Terrier dog breed has a history rooted in 19th century England, where they were originally bred as working dogs for tasks such as ratting and hunting small game.
+The breed gained official recognition from the Kennel Club in England in 1932.

 What Does A Norwich Terrier Dog Look like?

-The Norwich Terrier has a short, wiry coat that is dense and protective.
-The hair is coarse and harsh to the touch, with a softer undercoat.
-The most common colors are black and tan, red, and wheaten (a light fawn color).
-The coat may also be grizzle (a mix of black and gray hairs) or have a broken pattern of two colors.
-Regardless of color, all Norwich Terriers have a white chest and blaze (a stripe of white running up the center of the face).
-They are considered a low-shedding breed but will require regular brushing to prevent matting.
+The Norwich Terrier boasts a dense and protective short, wiry coat.
+The hair possesses a coarse texture, juxtaposed with a softer undercoat.
+Common hues include black and tan, red, and wheaten (a light fawn shade).
+The coat might also display a grizzle pattern (a blend of black and gray hairs) or a two-color broken pattern.
+Irrespective of the coat’s color, all Norwich Terriers share a white chest and a blaze, a strip of white running up the face’s center.
+Although they are considered low-shedding, routine brushing is necessary to avert matting.

 How Big Is An Adult Norwich Terrier Dog?